The openESEA Modelling Language for Ethical, Social and Environmental Accounting: Technical Report: Explanation of the Metaclasses

 \subsubsection{Attributes}

-\begin{itemize} \item \textbf{Id.} It is an identifier of the network, just to later use it for reference and links within the database.
-The user is not meant to edit this id. \item \textbf{Name.} It is the name of the network.
-E.g. B Impact Assessment. \item \textbf{Avatar.} It is an image that will be displayed in the tool when the network is presented.
-It could be a logo. \item \textbf{isPublic}.
-Whether the network is shown to the general public or only to users with permissions to edit and see the network data. \end{itemize}
+\begin{itemize} \item \textbf{Id.} It is an identifier of the stakeholder, just to later use it for reference and links within the database.
+The user is not meant to edit this id. \item \textbf{Name.} It is the name of the stakeholder.
+E.g. "John Smith". \item \textbf{Avatar.} It is an image that will be displayed in the tool when the stakeholder is presented.
+It could be a picture of the person. \item \textbf{Email}.
+This is where the email address of the stakeholder is stored. \end{itemize}